cchitsiang/awesome-stars/topics.md

 - [jaspernbrouwer/powerline-gitstatus](https://github.com/jaspernbrouwer/powerline-gitstatus) - A Powerline segment for showing the status of a Git working copy
 - [ijpiantanida/talkback](https://github.com/ijpiantanida/talkback) - A simple HTTP proxy that records and playbacks requests
 - [stoneWeb/elm-react-native](https://github.com/stoneWeb/elm-react-native) - A react native app simulating eleme app，run ios and android.
-- [apache/incubator-brpc](https://github.com/apache/incubator-brpc) - Industrial-grade RPC framework used throughout Baidu, with 1,000,000+ instances and thousands kinds of services. "brpc" means "better RPC".
+- [apache/incubator-brpc](https://github.com/apache/incubator-brpc) - brpc is an Industrial-grade RPC framework using C++ Language, which is often used in high performance system such as Search, Storage, Machine learning, Advertisement, Recommendation etc. "brpc" means
 - [nytimes/kyt](https://github.com/nytimes/kyt) - Starting a new JS app?
 Build, test and run advanced apps with kyt 🔥
 - [llSourcell/How_to_make_a_chatbot](https://github.com/llSourcell/How_to_make_a_chatbot) - This is the code for "How to Make a Chatbot - Intro to Deep Learning #12' by Siraj Raval on YouTube
 - [nytimes/NYTPhotoViewer](https://github.com/nytimes/NYTPhotoViewer) - A modern photo viewing experience for iOS.